Thursday, December 3, 2020

 Bay Building, built in 1896 and displaying a unique 'found' object on its exterior.

-Village Hall, built in 1880, where the Singapore Historic Marker can be found.
+Village Hall, built in 1880, is where the Singapore Historic Marker can be found.

 Phil's Bar & Grille sports an old theater marquee and I don't know if the building was originally a theater or if Phil just acquired a unique way to celebrate people's birthdays.